Frequently Asked Questions

 Does JUMP contain my compound/gene of interest?

-The easiest way to find out is querying your dataset using this web tool.
+The easiest way to find out is to follow the instructions on the perturbation availability section.
 Alternatively, you can explore the metadata tables on the datasets repository, which are used to generate the explorable table.

 The main resource to understand the technicalities of the JUMP datasets collection and assembly is on this repo.